Skip to main content

 Enterprise Plans only

-If your organization has multiple teams sharing a Sauce Labs account, it's important to monitor your concurrency limits--the number of virtual machines that you can run tests on simultaneously.
-You'll need to ensure that your organization's concurrency is distributed among your accounts.
+If your organization has multiple teams sharing a Sauce Labs account, you can use Team Limits to ensure that your organization's concurrency is distributed among different teams.

-If you are an org admin, you can view your organization's concurrency limits:
+If you are an org admin, you can view and control your organization's concurrency limits:

 1. In Sauce Labs, click ACCOUNT and then click Team Management.